The killer agile marketing plan every tech business needs

 Traditional marketing plans are designed to give businesses and their marketing agencies predictability and control over resources, budgets and activity for a full year.
 They’re plotted, planned and mapped within an inch of their life and then they are locked in.

-While a solid, long-reaching marketing plan may work for traditional goods and service industries, in the fast moving world of tech and SaaS, it removes the ability to learn and adapt to an environment that is constantly changing.
+While a solid, long-reaching plan may work for traditional goods and service industries, in the fast moving world of tech and SaaS, it removes the ability to learn and adapt to an environment that is constantly changing.
 Enter the Agile Marketing Plan.

 What are the benefits of an agile marketing plan?